omercankoc/swift-handbook/Collections/Arrays.md

 ```
 ["watchOS", "macOS", "iPadOS", "iOS"]
 ```
-- Reverses the order of Array Elements:
+- Reverses the order of Elements in the Array:
 ```swift
 os.reverse()
 ```